Address and street name grids in the Philippines

 Taguig City, Philippines 1634

-OpenStreetMap address tags simply
+The OpenStreetMap addr: address tags are simply

 addr:street 26th Street